||نحن جند لله جند الوطن (Arabic) (We are the Soldiers of God and of Our Land)

 Sudan is a country in northeastern Africa.
 It is the largest country in Africa and tenth largest in the world by area.
 It is bordered by Egypt to the north, Eritrea and Ethiopia to the east, Kenya and Uganda to the southeast, the Democratic Republic of the Congo and the Central African Republic to the southwest, Chad to the west and Libya to the northwest.
 The world's longest river, the Nile, divides the country between east and west sides.

-Sudan's capital is Khartoum with an urban
+Sudan's capital is Khartoum with an urbanrelated to the city

 population of 639,598 people.
 The city serves as the political, cultural and commercial centre of the nation.
 Omdurman remains the largest city.
 It has a population of around 2.4 million people.

 Sudanese culture combines the behaviors, practicescustomary actions; habits

 , and beliefs of about 578 tribes, communicating in 145 different languages.
 The country has geographic extremes varying from sandy desertan area of land with little water or vegetation